 Wood bison are larger and heavier than their cousins, the plains bison.
 The highest point of a bison is the muscular shoulder hump.
 Bison can stand up to almost 2 meters (6.5 feet) feet tall at the shoulder.
-Bison are long creatures as well, with a length up to 3.5 meters (11.5 ft.)
+Bison are also long creatures, with a length of up to 3.5 meters (11.5 ft.)

 How Big was the Largest Bison?